March 12, 2026

 Amazon MGM Studios / Lord Miller Productions

 Acclaimed comedic filmmaking duo Phil Lord and Christopher Miller adapt The Martian author and scientist Andy Weir's other grounded science-fiction astronaut novel, Project Hail Mary.
-"Just Ken" himself, actor/producer Ryan Gosling, stars in the impressive, almost-solo film about a mild-mannered but brilliant high school science teacher who is reluctantly sent into outer space alone and forced to save the universe in a last-ditch mission to prevent our dying sun from ending life as we know it.
+"Just Ken" himself, actor/producer Ryan Gosling, stars in the impressive, almost-solo film about a mild-mannered but brilliant high school science teacher who is reluctantly sent into outer space and forced to save the universe in a last-ditch effort to prevent our dying sun from ending life as we know it.

-Project Hail Mary screens in IMAX 70mm exclusively at Cineplex Cinemas Langley (one of only two in Canada) and standard 70mm at International Village.
+Project Hail Mary screens in IMAX 70mm exclusively at Cineplex Cinemas Langley (one of only two theatres in Canada) and standard 70mm at International Village.

-More | YVArcade / Indiewire / Inverse / Polygon
+More | YVArcade / Inverse / Polygon / ScreenCrush

 0 reactions: